What type of guys attend NudeManFest?

 Will people be having sex?

 Yes, people will be having sex.
-You are free to do what you want.
-No one will throw a bucket of cold water over you if you have sex in public, but we ask that you be respectful of others around you.
+You are free to do what you want, however, we ask that you be respectful of others around you and not have sex in the public areas.
+There will normally be a private room set aside for sexual activities and you are asked to confine activities to that room or to your own tent.
 It is up to you to practice safe sex.
 BYO condoms.

 Please do not go naked out onto the road or into areas where you are likely to be seen by the general public.